vaxen/discount-calculator-server/README.md

 # DISCOUNT SERVICE
-backend service for calculating a discount on a trip and split it into different customers who want to use it.
+backend service for calculating a discount on a trip and split it into different customer

 ## run